hydrusnetwork/hydrus/docs/getting_started_installing.md

 ## Clean installs

-**This is usually only relevant if you know you have a dll conflict or otherwise update and cannot boot at all.
-It usually only applies to Windows or Linux users who manually update using the 'Extract' releases.**
+**This is usually only relevant if you use the extract release and have a dll conflict or otherwise update and cannot boot at all.
+A handful of hydrus updates through its history have needed this.**

 Very rarely, hydrus needs a clean install.
 This can be due to a special update like when we moved from 32-bit to 64-bit or needing to otherwise 'reset' a custom install situation.
 The problem is usually that a library file has been renamed in a new version and hydrus has trouble figuring out whether to use the older one (from a previous version) or the newer.